Movement Disorders

 |

 Limb dystonia may be present, isolated, or in association with dystonia plus syndromes.
-In dopa-responsive dystonia (DRDDYT GCH1, DYT 5), dystonic posturing of lower extremities is often present together with parkinsonian features.
+In dopa-responsive dystonia (DYT-GCH1, DYT 5), dystonic posturing of lower extremities is often present together with parkinsonian features.
 The most common cause of dopa-responsive dystonia is Segawa disease, an autosomal dominant disorder due to mutation in the GTP cyclohydrolase 1 gene followed by an autosomal recessive form related to mutation of the tyrosine hydroxylase gene.
-More than 100 mutations have been described in the GCH1 gene, and clinical presentations are heterogeneous with dystonia, parkinsonism, and mood disorders.
+More than 170 pathogenic GCH1 variants have now been catalogued, and clinical presentations are heterogeneous with dystonia, parkinsonism, and mood disorders.

 Myoclonus-dystonia (DYT-SGCE, DYT 11) is an autosomal dominant disease that presents with myoclonic jerks of the arms with focal or segmental dystonia and is related to mutations in the epsilon sarcoglycan gene.
-More than 80 mutations have been described, causing dystonia and myoclonus in childhood or adolescence and frequently associated with psychiatric disorders (42).
+Over 120 distinct SGCE mutations have been reported, most exhibiting paternal transmission because the maternal allele is normally silenced, causing dystonia and myoclonus in childhood or adolescence, and are frequently associated with psychiatric disorders (47; 64).

 Extrapyramidal syndromes, such as Wilson disease, Parkinson disease, progressive supranuclear palsy, and multiple system atrophy, may be associated with limb dystonia.
 Parkinson disease may present with symptoms of lower limb dystonia.
 Patients with progressive supranuclear palsy often present with dystonic muscle contraction of the axial muscles, and some patients with corticobasal degeneration will exhibit profound limb dystonia in addition to, and sometimes masking, symptoms of the "alien-limb" phenomenon.
 Limb dystonia with diurnal fluctuations may be caused by dopa-responsive dystonia.
 Paroxysmal dystonias in the limbs may be observed in paroxysmal kinesogenic and dystonic choreoathetosis.
 Tonic spasms of multiple sclerosis are typically transient attacks of hemidystonia of the limbs.
 Reported secondary causes of dystonia include exposure to DA receptor-blocking drugs ("tardive dystonia"), hypoxic encephalopathy, head trauma, encephalitis, human immunodeficiency virus and other infections, peripheral or segmental nerve injury, reflex sympathetic dystrophy, inherited disorders (eg, Wilson disease), metabolic disorders and other inborn errors of metabolism, mitochondrial disorders, and chromosomal abnormalities (See Table 3).

 Central nervous system lesions are well recognized as causes of limb dystonia.
-Chuang and colleagues (07) reviewed 190 cases of hemidystonia and found the most common etiologies of hemidystonia to be stroke, trauma, and perinatal injury.
-Mean age of onset was 20 years to 25.7 years, and the average latency from insult to dystonia was 2.8 years to 4.1 years.
-Basal ganglia lesions were seen in almost 50% of patients with the putamen most commonly involved.
-Cerebral infarction in the posterolateral thalamic nuclei may be associated with contralateral hand dystonia, and large lenticular or caudo-capsulo-lenticular lesions may give rise to foot dystonia (52).
-Other structural abnormalities associated with limb dystonia include cavernous angioma of the basal ganglia (37), subdural hematoma (19), left frontal meningioma (44), calcification of the head of the right caudate nucleus (43), and cervical cord lesion secondary to multiple sclerosis (78).
-Movement disorders after severe head injury have been reported in 13% to 66% of patients (31).
+A larger analysis of 359 cases found the most common lesion etiologies to be infarcts, hemorrhage, tumors, and inflammatory conditions (13).
+In this cohort, the mean age of onset was 40.0 years, and the median latency from insult to dystonia was 11 weeks, although latency varied widely, with some cases occurring within a week and others more than a year later.
+This modern analysis confirms that basal ganglia lesions were most frequent (46.2%), with the putamen most commonly involved.
+Data-driven methods were used to identify distinct subgroups, and a “hand dystonia” group was linked to thalamic lesions, with 100% of patients in that subgroup having hand dystonia.
+Large lenticular or caudo-capsulo-lenticular lesions may give rise to foot dystonia (56).
+Other structural abnormalities associated with limb dystonia include cavernous angioma of the basal ganglia (40), subdural hematoma (21), left frontal meningioma (49), calcification of the head of the right caudate nucleus (48), and cervical cord lesion secondary to multiple sclerosis (83).
+Movement disorders after severe head injury have been reported in 13% to 66% of patients (34).

-Most of our understanding of the mechanisms of dystonia comes from focal hand dystonia studies (72).
+Most of our understanding of the mechanisms of dystonia comes from focal hand dystonia studies (77).
 Task-specific dystonia is considered to be due to a combination of environmental factors and individual vulnerability.
-The environmental factors like peripheral injury or repetitive use together with abnormal mechanisms of plasticity have been invoked in the pathophysiology of dystonia (54).
-Some of the best-studied mechanisms include reduced inhibition at cortical, subcortical, and spinal levels, abnormalities of sensory-motor integration, and maladaptive plasticity (34; 20).
+Environmental factors like peripheral injury or repetitive use together with abnormal mechanisms of plasticity have been invoked in the pathophysiology of dystonia (58).
+Some of the best-studied mechanisms include reduced inhibition at cortical, subcortical, and spinal levels, abnormalities of sensory-motor integration, and maladaptive plasticity (37; 22).
 Writer's cramp is a task-specific dystonia that leads to involuntary hand postures during writing.
-Physiologically, co-activation of antagonistic groups of muscles in the upper limb muscles is seen during dystonic muscle activity (27; 10), and the impaired antagonist muscle relaxation may be impaired as a result of reduced reciprocal inhibition of H reflexes (48).
+Whereas prior understanding focused on peripheral physiological phenomena like muscle co-activation activity (28; 09), the modern “motor network model” proposes dystonia is a circuit disorder involving the basal ganglia, cerebellum, thalamus, and cortex.
+Similarly, the physiological basis has moved from peripheral muscle activity to specific central neuronal dysfunction (31).

 The understanding of dystonia pathophysiology has progressed with the advances in electrophysiologic and neuroimaging techniques.
-These studies have linked dystonia with malfunction in the basal ganglia, sensorimotor network, and cerebello-thalamo-cortical pathway (50). fMRI and PET studies revealed functional abnormalities in patients with dystonia in the primary motor area, supplementary motor area, dorsal premotor cortex, basal ganglia, and sensorimotor areas.
+These studies have linked dystonia with malfunction in the basal ganglia, sensorimotor network, and cerebello-thalamo-cortical pathway (54). fMRI and PET studies revealed functional abnormalities in patients with dystonia in the primary motor area, supplementary motor area, dorsal premotor cortex, basal ganglia, and sensorimotor areas.
+A comprehensive meta-analysis concluded there are no reliable gray matter alterations in idiopathic dystonia, suggesting it may be a functional disorder at the network level without consistent macroscopic structural changes (86).
 Electrophysiological studies using transcranial magnetic stimulation have identified abnormal neurophysiologic changes in the basal ganglia, the sensorimotor cortex, and, more recently, the cerebellum.
-These changes include: 1) loss of inhibition at multiple levels in the CNS with resulting excess movement, 2) an impairment of somatosensory processing and sensorimotor integration, and 3) maladaptive plasticity of sensorimotor circuits (56).
+These changes include: (1) loss of inhibition at multiple levels in the CNS with resulting excess movement, (2) an impairment of somatosensory processing and sensorimotor integration, and (3) maladaptive plasticity of sensorimotor circuits (60).

-Although repetitive training and peripheral injury has been suggested to play a role in some of the limb dystonias, genetic predisposition is probably even more important (58).
+Although repetitive training and peripheral injury have been suggested to play a role in some of the limb dystonias, genetic predisposition is probably even more important (62).
 Although the genetic factors that may predispose to maladaptive plasticity and subsequent interference with the motor tasks cannot be modified, the avoidance of repetitive behavior or peripheral injuries is attainable.
-On the basis of various current pathophysiology theories for task-specific dystonia, different sensory and motor training therapies for task-specific dystonia that selectively activate certain muscles have been proposed (83).
+On the basis of various current pathophysiology theories for task-specific dystonia, different sensory and motor training therapies for task-specific dystonia that selectively activate certain muscles have been proposed (88).

 Limb dystonia diagnosis is frequently misdiagnosed as essential tremor, myoclonus, scoliosis, or functional dystonia.
 Hand dystonia may sometimes resemble carpal tunnel syndrome; however, muscle weakness, wasting, and sensory impairment are not present in the former condition.
 Differentiating dystonia from parkinsonism can challenging because Parkinson disease can present with limb dystonia.
 The presence of a task specific tremor or position-specific tremor and lack of improvement with dopaminergic therapy would imply dystonia.
 Other diagnoses such as "tennis elbow," muscle strain, muscle cramp, fasciitis, arthritis, and reflex sympathetic dystrophy may present with abnormal posturing of limbs.
-Typically in this condition pain is prominent, and a preceding history of local injury is common.
+Pain is typically prominent in this condition, and a preceding history of local injury is common.

 The diagnosis of primary dystonia should be considered in any patient with an abnormal posture and a family history of cramps, spasms, tremor, and crippling conditions.
 Information concerning age at onset, initial and subsequent areas of involvement, course and progression, tremor or other movement disorders, possible birth injury, developmental milestones, and exposure to neuroleptic medications as well as a family history of dystonia, parkinsonism, or other movement disorders should be reviewed.
-As phenotypic expression of dystonia is highly varied in this population, extreme care should be taken in recording family data, with particular attention to consanguinity or genetic background.
+The diagnosis of dystonia now follows the two-axis classification system, beginning with detailed clinical characterization (Axis I) of age at onset, body distribution, temporal pattern, and associated features.
+Early onset (< 30 years), generalized distribution, or a strong family history strongly suggest a genetic cause.
 Evidence of other conditions known to produce dystonia, but associated with other neurologic dysfunctions (eg, cognitive, pyramidal, sensory, or cerebellar deficits) should be evaluated along with secondary causes of dystonia.
-Ceruloplasmin should be obtained in all patients under the age of 50.
-Genetic testing should be done in all patients with early-onset limb dystonia (02).
-Blood sample for genetic assessment, storage diseases, and metabolic disorders should be evaluated individually.
+Modern genetic evaluation has shifted from single-gene tests to exome or panel sequencing, though most adult-onset focal dystonias remain idiopathic.
+Screening for Wilson disease is essential in patients under 50, and targeted metabolic or storage disease testing may be considered (02).
 Electromyography may be performed if carpal tunnel syndrome is suspected as a complication of the dystonia.
-Imaging of the brain (MRI or CT scan) should be performed in adult-onset patients with a short history of limb dystonia to screen for secondary forms of dystonia.
+Imaging of the brain (MRI) should be performed in adult-onset patients with a short history of limb dystonia to screen for secondary forms of dystonia.
 F-DOPA scans are useful to differentiate between dopa-responsive dystonia and juvenile Parkinson disease presenting with dystonia.

 Therapy of dystonia can be classified in the following categories: (1) pharmacologic treatment, (2) chemodenervation with botulinum toxin, (3) surgical (deep brain stimulation), and (4) physical therapy.

 Anticholinergic drugs are effective in most types of dystonia but especially in the focal dystonia.
 Trihexyphenidyl and benztropine can be used with variable degree of efficacy.
-Side effects are numerous and include dryness of the mouth, constipation, urinary retention, aggravation of glaucoma, blurred vision, and drowsiness (32).
-In some patients with a component of tremor, beta-blocking agents may be useful (60).
+Side effects are numerous and include dryness of the mouth, constipation, urinary retention, aggravation of glaucoma, blurred vision, and drowsiness (35).
+In some patients with a component of tremor, beta-blocking agents may be useful (65).
 Baclofen or tizanidine are commonly used in treating symptoms of dystonia and may be most appropriate in patients with a history of hypoxic or traumatic brain injury.
 Benzodiazepines, particularly if patients report sleep difficulty, are useful as adjunct therapy.
-In one series of 190 patients, approximately one-third of patients experienced some benefit from medical therapy, and included anticholinergics, benzodiazepines, clonazepam, and diazepam (07).
+In one series of 190 patients, approximately one-third of patients experienced some benefit from medical therapy, and included anticholinergics, benzodiazepines, clonazepam, and diazepam (06).
 Other muscle relaxants with possible beneficial effects for muscular pain in dystonia include cyclobenzaprine, methocarbamol, orphenadrine, or chlorzoxazone.
 Tetrabenazine, a dopamine depleting drug, has been used in patients with dystonia, particularly those with tardive dystonia, and it represents another option for those patients that do not respond to anticholinergics.
 Dopaminergic therapy should be used if dopa responsive dystonia is suspected.
-In paroxysmal kinesigenic dyskinesias, carbamazepine in low dose is frequently highly effective.
+This form of dystonia is often linked to pathogenic variants in the GCH1 gene and is characterized by diurnal fluctuations in symptoms.
+The gene NR4A2 has also been associated with levodopa-responsive dystonia.
+In paroxysmal kinesigenic dyskinesias, carbamazepine in low dose is frequently highly effective (02).

-When medical treatment is failing, botulinum toxin is usually the most effective treatment in focal dystonia (38; 23).
-Botulinum toxin injections are highly effective in the treatment of limb dystonia (11).
-The American Academy of Neurology concluded in 2008 that botulinum toxin should be offered for focal upper extremity dystonia (level B evidence) and can be considered for lower limb dystonia (level C) (66).
-An appraisal of the evidence available for use of botulinum toxin in limb dystonia supported a level B recommendation for both abobotulinumtoxinA and onabotulinumtoxinA (24; 67).
-DaxibotulinumtoxinA is a novel toxin that is now being studied in cervical dystonia and may provide a longer duration of action.
+When medical treatment is failing, botulinum toxin is usually the most effective treatment in focal dystonia (41; 24).
+Botulinum toxin injections are highly effective in the treatment of limb dystonia (10).
+The American Academy of Neurology concluded in 2008 that botulinum toxin should be offered for focal upper extremity dystonia (level B evidence) and can be considered for lower limb dystonia (level C) (71).
+An appraisal of the evidence available for use of botulinum toxin in limb dystonia supported a level B recommendation for both abobotulinumtoxinA and onabotulinumtoxinA (25; 72).

+A major advance is daxibotulinumtoxinA (DAXI), a novel BoNT formulation designed for extended duration.
+The pivotal ASPEN-1 phase 3 trial provided class I evidence, demonstrating a median duration of effect of 24.0 weeks for the 125 U dose, approximately twice that of conventional agents, offering the potential for more stable symptom control and a reduced treatment burden (11).
 Injection strategy is determined by a combination of functional observation, muscle palpation, ultrasound guidance, and electrophysiologic assessment.
 Muscle identification methods vary from clinician to clinician.
-Examples include using mirror dystonia as guidance (68; 69) in addition to plain observation of the dystonic posture while performing the task.
-Data confirming the additional benefit of electromyographic guidance or electrical stimulation remain controversial (45; 06), and functional benefit may be a combination of chemodenervation of muscle fibers as well as intrafusal fibers.
-Prolonged benefit in subjects with writer’s cramp has been associated with delayed recovery of the tonic vibration reflex, perhaps indicating a physiologic alteration of intrafusal-fiber-mediated sensorimotor integration (77).
-Because approximately 20% of patients will eventually stop the botulinum injections due to treatment failure it was proposed that ultrasound guidance or electromyography be used in these patients (39).
+Examples include using mirror dystonia as guidance (73; 74) in addition to plain observation of the dystonic posture while performing the task.
+Data confirming the additional benefit of electromyographic guidance or electrical stimulation remain controversial (50; 05), and functional benefit may be a combination of chemodenervation of muscle fibers as well as intrafusal fibers.
+Prolonged benefit in subjects with writer’s cramp has been associated with delayed recovery of the tonic vibration reflex, perhaps indicating a physiologic alteration of intrafusal-fiber-mediated sensorimotor integration (82).
+Because approximately 20% of patients will eventually stop the botulinum injections due to treatment failure it was proposed that ultrasound guidance or electromyography be used in these patients (43).

-Transcranial magnetic stimulation has been used in writer’s cramp as a therapeutic approach (47).
-TMS can be used as a therapeutic tool to treat focal hand dystonia when pharmacological options or injections of botulinum toxin are ineffective (56; 59).
-Sensorimotor training in conjunction with transcranial direct current stimulation seems to be effective in task-specific dystonia (62; 55).
+Transcranial magnetic stimulation has been used in writer’s cramp as a therapeutic approach (52).
+TMS can be used as a therapeutic tool to treat focal hand dystonia when pharmacological options or injections of botulinum toxin are ineffective (60; 63).
+Sensorimotor training in conjunction with transcranial direct current stimulation seems to be effective in task-specific dystonia (67; 59).
+Longer-term cerebellar repetitive TMS combined with therapy produced modest benefits in cervical dystonia, though single-session studies showed limited efficacy in writer’s cramp (31).

-Deep brain stimulation (DBS) should be considered in patients with disabling limb dystonia refractory to medical or botulinum toxin treatment (31).
+Deep brain stimulation (DBS) should be considered in patients with disabling limb dystonia refractory to medical or botulinum toxin treatment (34).
 Most often, this therapy is considered in patients with generalized or posttraumatic dystonia; however, patients with segmental or focal dystonia may benefit as well.
-Many studies have identified GPI as the target of choice for dystonia (16), and controlled studies showed that deep brain stimulation of GPI is efficient in treating dystonia and efficacious 5 years after the surgery (80).
-In a study of 15 patients with musician’s dystonia who were followed for an average of 2.5 years (up to about 9 years) following ventro-oral thalamotomy, all patients except one (93%) experienced marked improvement in symptoms without deterioration during the follow-up period (25).
-In a systematic review of 523 patients from 24 studies, the improvement in Burke-Fahn-Marsden Dystonia Rating Scale (BFMDRS) motor score after GPI deep brain stimulation in idiopathic dystonia was 65.2% (46).
-Isolated general dystonia, younger age of onset, normal MRI, and no other coexistent movement disorders were associated with better outcomes (74).
+Many studies have identified GPI as the target of choice for dystonia (17), and controlled studies showed that deep brain stimulation of GPI is efficient in treating dystonia and efficacious 5 years after the surgery (85).
+However, thalamic and cerebellar circuits are being re-examined within the motor network model as potential targets.
+In a study of 15 patients with musician’s dystonia who were followed for an average of 2.5 years (up to about 9 years) following ventro-oral thalamotomy, all patients except one (93%) experienced marked improvement in symptoms without deterioration during the follow-up period (26).
+In a systematic review of 523 patients from 24 studies, the improvement in Burke-Fahn-Marsden Dystonia Rating Scale (BFMDRS) motor score after GPI deep brain stimulation in idiopathic dystonia was 65.2% (51).
+Isolated general dystonia, younger age of onset, normal MRI, and no other coexistent movement disorders were associated with better outcomes (79).

 Pregnancy is not known to affect the symptoms of limb dystonia.